 Historical Precedents of Preaching

-By the way, the end time Elijah prophet of Malachi 4:6 also is tied to this message.
-Turning people to repentance as it says is what the good news of the kingdom message does.
-It would make sense for him to start this message using the Internet and then pass the baton to the 144000 when it goes down with WWIII and Wormwood (which by no coincidence is when the 144,000 are sealed).
+The logical choice for who will deliver this message "before the end" is the one named end time prophet: the end time Elijah prophet of Malachi 4:6.
+"Turning people to repentance" as it says is what the good news of the kingdom message does.
+It would make sense for Elijah to start this message using the Internet and then pass the baton to the 144000 when it goes down with WWIII and Wormwood (which by no coincidence is when the 144,000 are sealed).

 But notice also that the purpose of the preaching in Mt 24:14 is not to convince everyone, but to serve as a witness before judgment can come.
 In this way everyone who wanted to repent had the information to do so and could have done so and thus could not say they didn't know or that God is unfair to judge the earth as harshly as he will.